Understanding Spring boot's health check Indicators

 }

-This is elegant as the client only has to hit one URL for application status check.
-The client doesn’t have to worry about any component failures other than db
+With this approach, the client only has to hit one URL for application status check.
+The client doesn’t have to worry about any component failures other than db and ping.

 $ curl -s -i -X GET http://localhost:8080/actuator/health/my-health-check